 With the official opening of the work café opening being on 18th July, the brand new venue offers:

 I was kindly invited to speak at Manchester’s Business Catalyst Club, founded by Graham Shiers, on February 14th.

 Check out some of the LinkedIn profile tips I shared at the event, including best practice advice for your:

 An example of how interactive I make my talks when I speak at events, such as this Future Networking: Collaboration, Networking & Your Digital Footprint event on 17th January 2019.

 During the engaging panel discussion, I shared some LinkedIn advice and helped attendees grasp the power of LinkedIn to deliver results, whilst Andrew Cooper, Chief Executive of Leeds BID explored the power behind collaboration.
 Meanwhile, Susie Cawood, Head of York and North Yorkshire Chamber of Commerce, talked about the value of face-to-face networking and putting these interactions into action.

-After not speaking to a single punter all morning whilst exhibiting at Law 2018 Leeds Networking event in September, I decided to take matters into my own hands and share some tips on how to improve your LinkedIn Profile.
+After not speaking to a single punter all morning whilst exhibiting at Law 2018 Leeds Networking event in September, I decided to take matters into my own hands and share some LinkedIn advice on how to improve your Profile.

 Check out how I livened things up by sharing insights including:

 “Craft your message with your ideal client in mind…when you can describe your ideal client’s pain better than they can you automatically position yourself as the expert solution in their minds and they start to reach out to you.”

 I met Sanae Floyd, a Sales Coach for coaches, at Simply Networking Leeds Expo, part of Leeds Business Week…here’s what she taught me.